 To this end, the City seeks to ensure that the cultural and natural spaces (including the naming of these), the partnerships it fosters, and the cultural programmes and events (including international events) it sponsors, all recognise and reflect the unique diversity of Cape Town and its people.

 In order to position Cape Town as an inclusive city, the City has identified the following two key objectives:

-- 1. Objective 4.1: Ensure responsiveness by creating an environment where citizens can be communicated with and responded to. - 2.
-Objective 4.2: Provide facilities that make citizens feel at home.
+- 1. Objective 4.1: Ensure responsiveness by creating an environment where citizens can be communicated with and responded to - 2.
+Objective 4.2: Provide facilities that make citizens feel at home

-OBJECTIVE 4.1: Ensure responsiveness by creating an environment where citizens can be communicated with and responded to
+Ensure responsiveness by creating an environment where citizens can be communicated with and responded to

-Programme 4.1(a): Managing service delivery through the service management programme (C3 notification responsiveness)
+Managing service delivery through the service management programme

+(C3 notification responsiveness)